Mini-Project2024/Connecto/README.md

 ### Contact
 For questions, suggestions, or feedback, please contact any of the members.

-==Thank you for using CONNECTO!
-We hope this platform enhances your campus experience==
+<mark>Thank you for using CONNECTO!
+We hope this platform enhances your campus experience.</mark>